African Manatee Facts

 African Manatee Physical Description

-First of all, the truly fascinating African Manatee constitutes the second largest of all known varieties of this wonderful mammal.
+This wonder stands out for several reasons.
+For one, the fascinating African Manatee constitutes the second largest of all known varieties of this wonderful mammal.
 Only the equally remarkable creature known as West Indian Manatee attains a larger average size.
-In addition, it also displays only a small sign of sexual dimorphism.
-Females tend to be slightly larger in size.

 - Kingdom: Animalia